Flotilla Sailing Holidays in Greece, `Ancient Track` Route

 Everyday we aim to stop at vibrant bays for a quick lunch and snorkelling.
 We drop an anchor and enjoy the beauty of the nature around us.
 We eat what we cook on board, swim in crystal clear water, sunbath and relax.
 And if you wish to, you can climb the mast to take such a great photo!
 Afterwards another sailing session awaits!

-We always have a regatta on Friday, the last day of our sailing in Croatia.
+We always have a regatta on Friday, the last day of our sailing in Greece.
 We put our newly learnt skills into use and you take the reins.
 Skippers do not help at all and the team has lots of fun and a little prize at the end!

 Join us for sailing holidays in Greece!